Berstanio/berstanio.github.io/_posts/2022-12-21-swift-runtime.markdown

 ```
 For further testing around with libffi this example can be used and extended, but I wont come back to it.

-So, we can now dispatch global functions with arbitrary (non-struct) parameter and return types, yay!
+So, we can now dispatch global functions with arbitrary parameter and return types, yay!

-We will save structs for later :D
+Structs until a size of 32 are passed by value, anything larger will be passed by a struct pointer (but the struct itself will still be cloned).

+Having global function support, lets move on to object functions.

+#### What are objects in swift
+Objects in swift are defined by a object pointer.
+The object pointer points to the information/data of the object

+#### What are structs in swift
+Structs in swift are similiar to c structs.
+They are passed by value, don't support inheritance and can have "object" functions.

-#### Classes
+#### Object methods
-So, now after having global function support we can feel invincible!
-Let's go further to object and object methods!
 Usually in object oriented programming, object functions are just global functions, that get their object to act on as the first implicit parameter.
 NOTE: We will cover constructors later, lets assume for now we have a global functions that creates the objects for us and returns them.